Closing the AI gap: How to measure adoption and impact in engineering (without falling into the ROI trap) | LinearB Blog

 1. **Baseline:** last quarter’s merge frequency, cycle time, change failure rate, time to restore.

-2. Intervention: standard rule files + AI in coding and review.
-See our guidance on AI code review metrics.
+2. **Intervention:** standard rule files + AI in coding _and_ review.
+See our guidance on.

 3. **Comparison:** AI-assisted vs. human-only cohorts, same services, same sprints.